sipkjk/criminal.mp4-working-/README.md

 # criminal.mp4-working-

-a game to itch.io created by @sipk and @paiakkj
+a horror game to itch.io created by @sipk and @paiakkj

 sipk - director, programmer and sound designer